Ethiopia – Dec 21-Jan 7, 2023

 ON A great hotel for 600 birr, clean, strong A/C and very good food.

-I caught a flight to Lalibala via Addis.
+I caught a flight to Lalibela via Addis.

 The Lower Awash Valley paleo-anthropological site is located 300 km northeast of Addis Ababa, in the west of the Afar Depression.
 It covers an area of around 150 km2.

-Excavations by an international team of palaeontologists and pre-historians began in 1973, and continued annually until 1976, and ended in 1980.
-In that time, they found a large quantity of fossilised hominid and animal bones in a remarkable state of preservation, the most ancient of which were at least four million years old.
+Excavations by an international team of paleontologists and pre-historians began in 1973 continued annually until 1976, and ended in 1980.
+During that time, they found many fossilized hominids and animal bones in a remarkable state of preservation, the most ancient of which were at least four million years old.
 In 1974, the valley produced the most complete set of remains of a hominid skeleton, Australopithecus afarensis, nicknamed ‘Lucy’, dating back 3.2 million years.
-Afarensis has since been proved to be the ancestral origin for both the Genus Australopithecus and Homo-sapiens.
+Afarensis has since been proven to be the ancestral origin for both Genus Australopithecus and Homo sapiens.

 A recovered female skeleton nicknamed ‘Ardi’ is 4.4 million years old, some 1.2 million years older than the skeleton of Australopithecus afarensis ‘Lucy’.